 Each Conference Committee (see Chapter Eight) brings to the Conference floor a report of its deliberations, which usually includes recommendations for consideration and voting.
-In addition, recommendations may come from the floor in the course of discussion.
+In addition, recommendations may come from the floor during discussion.
 Even if a Committee reports decisively on its solution to a problem, the Conference is not obligated to accept the report.
 It can refuse a Committee decision, and if it does, the matter is discussed and decided upon in general session.